CausewayDigital/Minecraft-EE-MakeCode/tutorials/cyber-kingdom/firewall/firewall_2.md

 ```

 ## Worm @showdialog
-It's some malware!
-This malware seems to be a worm that is trying to enter the castle...
+It's some anomalies!
+This anomaly seems to be a worm that is trying to enter the castle...
 We need to create a rule to stop it coming in the castle!
 ![Worm](https://raw.githubusercontent.com/CausewayDigital/Minecraft-EE-MakeCode/main/tutorials/cyber-kingdom/firewall/images/level_2.jpg)